Wildhoney/Switzerland/README.md

 ### Element Methods

-By migrating our `swiss-cheese` component to Redux we immediately lost the ability to update the `cheeses` from **outside** of the component &ndash; we instead added Mozarella by a DOM internal to the component.
+By migrating our `swiss-cheese` component to Redux we immediately lost the ability to update the `cheeses` from **outside** of the component &ndash; we instead added Mozarella by a node internal to the component's DOM.
 When we were using the [`attributes` approach](#via-attributes), mutating the `data-cheeses` attribute caused a re-render, which is a common requirement for communication between components and the outside world &mdash; enter the `methods` middleware.

 ```javascript
 import { create, html, element, pipe, redux, include, methods, pathFor } from 'switzerland';